Oil markets on tenterhooks ahead of OPEC meeting in Vienna

 U.S. West Texas Intermediate (WTI) crude futures were at $57.33 a barrel at 0108 GMT, virtually unchanged from their last settlement.

-Brent crude futures LCOc1, the international benchmark for oil prices, had not traded at that time.
+Brent crude futures, the international benchmark for oil prices, had not traded at that time.

 While there has not been an official statement, OPEC and Russia seem set to prolong oil supply cuts, which came into place last January and are currently scheduled to expire next March, until the end of 2018.